- Join a club or society to get involved, learn from your peers, and gain industry connections

 Student Ambassador Program

-The Student Ambassador Program aims to put senior student ambassadors in touch with commencing and early degree students in weeks 0 and 1 of Semester.
+The Student Ambassador Program aims to put senior student ambassadors in touch with prospective and early degree students throughout the semester.
 By joining this program you will be able to make new friends and learn more about opportunities available to you as a student.
+You will be given the opportunity to develop skills such as leadership, communication, public speaking and interpersonal skills.

-Applications to become a Student Ambassador in the Semester 2, 2018 have now closed.
-Keep an eye out for Semester 1, 2019 applications.
+Applications to become a Student Ambassador for Semester 1, 2019 are now closed.

 - Have been actively involved in the student community through Faculty programs and events, clubs and societies and the like